spddl/cs2-autobenchmarkMap/readme.md

 This tool allows you to experiment with various settings and configurations to optimize performance.
 Here are some examples of what you can do:

-- See how different Counter-Strike 2 launch settings like "High", "Vulkan", and "Threads X" affect your game.
+- See how different Counter-Strike 2 launch settings like "-High", "-Vulkan", and "-Threads X" affect your game.
 - Experiment with CVars or different configurations in "video.txt" and compare their effects.
 - Adjust Windows settings and test their impact.
 You just need to know how to set them using PowerShell.